Post Production Specialist, Television, Video, or Motion Picture Salary

 Popular Skills for Post Production Specialist, Television, Video, or Motion Picture

-Overall, survey participants reported applying a fair number of skills to their work.
-Most notably, skills in Adobe Illustrator, Adobe Photoshop, Video Editing, and Adobe After Effects are correlated to pay that is above average.
-Most people skilled in Adobe After Effects are similarly competent in Apple Final Cut Pro.
+TV, Video, and Motion Picture Post Production Specialists report using a pretty varied skill set on the job.
+Most notably, skills in Adobe Illustrator, Apple Final Cut Pro, Adobe Photoshop, and Adobe After Effects are correlated to pay that is above average.
+For most people, competency in Adobe After Effects indicates knowledge of Apple Final Cut Pro.

 Pay by Experience Level for Post Production Specialist, Television, Video, or Motion Picture